NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ## Localization Test

-Running localization test and driving the robot around the field will allow you to see any discrepancies with your bot's localization.
+Running the localization test and driving the robot around the field will allow you to see any discrepancies with your bot's localization.
 Drive encoder localization or dead-wheel localization should both be tuned here.
 Accuracy of the path following will be dramatically affected by the localization accuracy.

 ## DriveVelocityPIDTuner <SkipAyudeBadge :skipIfDriveEncoders="false" />